-Her television special Peggy Weston at The Brussels Jazz Club has aired several times in Europe.
+Her television special Peggy Weston at The Brussels Jazz Club continues to be aired in Europe.
 She appeared in concert on the prestigious radio show Quatre & Quatre, broadcast 'live' throughout Europe.
 Her concerts shared the festival bill with Lionel Hampton's Band, Jose Feliciano, and Chet Baker.

 In Washington, D.C., Peggy was the opening-act nightly over several months for political satirist Mark Russell at the Shoreham Hotel's Marquee Lounge.
 Whether she is performing in clubs, or for special events - including a Presidential Inaugural Ball, or singing R&B before 20,000 for the City of Rockville's 4th of July Celebration, or leading her 8-piece band Silk ...with outstanding musician friends sharing the stage, Peggy Weston brings her energy and artistry.